 “Gary was being aggressive,” the defense lawyer said in his closing arguments.
 “Gary was following the rules.
 That’s good for competition.”

 Three former General Electric Co.
-(GE) bankers, Dominick Carollo, Steven Goldberg and Peter Grimm, were found guilty in May in New York of conspiracy to commit fraud by manipulating actions for municipal bond investment deals.
+(GE:US) bankers, Dominick Carollo, Steven Goldberg and Peter Grimm, were found guilty in May in New York of conspiracy to commit fraud by manipulating actions for municipal bond investment deals.

 In December, CDR and its founder, David Rubin, pleaded guilty less than a week before they were to be tried on bid- rigging charges.